eclipse-archived/ceylon-ide-eclipse/README.md

 9. The directory `site/target/repository` now contains an update site you can install from.

-## Building with (pure) Eclipse
+## Building inside Eclipse

 _This method implies some **additional complexity**, and is only useful if you want to debug the Ceylon IDE plugin._

 **_Prelimiary remark_** : Now, parts of the Ceylon IDE project itself are written in Ceylon.
-Thus, in order to develop the Ceylon IDE plugin, you must have a previous version of the plugin installed in your main Eclipse (either downloaded from the update site, or built with Maven).
+Thus, in order to develop the Ceylon IDE plugin, you must have a previous version of the plugin installed in your main Eclipse (preferably build with Maven, or downloaded from the update site).

 Then :